 The following have been found effective in coping with thalassophobia — and remember, the more you use these techniques, the stronger their impact can become.

-- Deep breathing: Deep breathing exercises are great because they’re something you can do anywhere.
+- Deep breathing: Deep breathing exercises for anxiety are great because they’re something you can do anywhere.
 Take a deep, long breath, hold it, and then release slowly.
 Repeat this breathing technique until you start to physically feel your body soften and relax.

 - Self-help exposure: Self-help exposure through visualization can help you confront many of your fears, including thalassophobia.
 Picture yourself close to a small body of water.
 Use any of the relaxation techniques you’ve learned to calm yourself.
 Then, slowly imagine yourself having more and more exposure to increasingly larger bodies of water.
 Eventually, you might find that your tolerance increases, and your fear subsides.